OWASP/ASVS/4.0/en/0x02-Preface.md

 We have completed the shift of the ASVS from monolithic server-side only controls, to providing security controls for all modern applications and APIs.
 In the days of functional programming, server-less API, mobile, cloud, containers, CI/CD and DevSecOps, federation and more, we cannot continue to ignore modern application architecture.
 Modern applications are designed very differently to those built when the original ASVS was released in 2009.
 The ASVS must always look far into the future so that we provide sound advice for our primary audience - developers.
 We have clarified or dropped any requirement that assumes that applications are executed on systems owned by a single organization.

-Due to the size of the ASVS 4.0, as well as our desire to become the baseline ASVS for all other ASVS efforts, we have retired the mobile section, in favor of the Mobile Application Security Verification Standard (MASVS).
+Due to the size of the ASVS 4.0, as well as our desire to become the baseline ASVS for all other ASVS efforts, we have retired the mobile chapter, in favor of the Mobile Application Security Verification Standard (MASVS).
 The Internet of Things appendix will appear in a future IoT ASVS care of the OWASP Internet of Things Project.
 We have included an early preview of the IoT ASVS in Appendix C. We thank both the OWASP Mobile Team and OWASP IoT Project Team for their support of the ASVS, and look forward to working with them in the future to provide complementary standards.

 Lastly, we have de-duped and retired less impactful controls.
 Over time, the ASVS started being a comprehensive set of controls, but not all controls are equal at producing secure software.
 This effort to eliminate low impact items could go further.
 In a future edition of the ASVS, the Common Weakness Scoring System (CWSS) will help prioritize further those controls which are truly important and those that should be retired.